The Fixer (2015 Hong Kong TV series): Extended cast

-Development
+Production

 The costume fitting ceremony was held on January 6, 2015, at 12:30 pm Tseung Kwan O TVB City Studio One.
 The blessing ceremony took place on January 22, 2015, at 3:00 pm Tseung Kwan O TVB City Studio Fifteen.
 The drama is Mandy Wong's first leading role.
 The Fixer was a last minute add on to TVB's Amazing Summer broadcast schedule.
 Rogue Emperor was originally scheduled to broadcast during the 8:30-9:30 timeslot, while Brick Slaves was scheduled to broadcast during the 9:30-10:30 timeslot.
 Afraid another period drama not long after The Empress of China ended would affect the ratings, Rogue Emperor was removed from the broadcast schedule.
 Brick Slaves was then moved to the 8:30-9:30 timeslot and The Fixer taking the 9:30-10:30 timeslot.

 Viewership ratings

 International broadcast

 This program will broadcast on weekdays from 9pm to 10pm with the show was dubbed into Mandarin.

 It repeated its run from Monday to Friday from 8am to 9 am.